oroinc/documentation/crm/dev_guide/functional_tests.rst

 Functional tests are generally written for:

-* Controllers;
+* Controllers
-* Commands;
+* Commands
-* Repositories;
+* Repositories
-* Other services.
+* Other services

 The goal of functional tests is not to test separate classes (unit tests), but to test the integration of the different parts of an application.

-Sometimes, writing unit tests to test certain functions can be come quite difficult.
-For example, you might be creating a dozen of mock objects to test Doctrine ORM queries.
-Besides being rather complicated, these unit tests' behavior can also be misleading.
-They might pass, while when working together with the other layers of your real application they still may produce unexpected results.
-In these situtations, functional tests can be the more approriate choice.
+Add functional tests to supplement unit tests for the following reasons:

+* You can test the multi-component system and ensure it works as a whole.
+* You can skip mocking the complicated interface or data manipulation layer (like doctrine classes to build a query).
+* Unit tests can pass even when functionality works incorrectly.

 The Test Environment
 --------------------